vnijs/radiant/quant/app/regression.md

 ### Example 2: Ideal data for regression

 The data `ideal` contains simulated data that is very useful to demonstrate what data for and residuals from a regression should ideally look like.
-The r-data file contains a data-frame with 1000 observations on 4 variables. y is the dependent variable and x1, x2, and x3 are independent variables.
+The r-data file contains a data-frame with 1000 observations on 4 variables. y is the response variable and x1, x2, and x3 are explanatory variables.
 The plots shown below can be used as a bench mark for regressions on real world data.
 We will use Regression > Linear (OLS) to conduct the analysis.
-First go the the Plots tab and select y as the dependent variable and x1, x2, and x3 as the independent variables.
+First go the the Plots tab and select y as the response variable and x1, x2, and x3 as the explanatory variables.

 y, x2, and x3 appear roughly normally distributed whereas x1 appears roughly uniformly distributed.
 No indication of outliers or severely skewed distributions.

 ![Regression 2 - ideal histograms](figures_quant/regression_ideal_hist.png)

-In the plot of correlations there are clear associations among the dependent and independent variables as well as among the independent variables themselves.
+In the plot of correlations there are clear associations among the response and explanatory variables as well as among the explanatory variables themselves.
 Recall that in an experiment the x's of interest would have a zero correlation.
 The scatter plots in the lower-diagonal part of the plot show that the relationships between the variables are (approximately) linear.

 ![Regression 2 - ideal correlations](figures_quant/regression_ideal_corr.png)

-The scatter plots of y (the dependent variable) against each of the independent variables confirm the insight from the correlation plot.
+The scatter plots of y (the response variable) against each of the explanatory variables confirm the insight from the correlation plot.
 The line fitted through the scatter plots is sufficiently flexible that it would pickup any non-linearities.
 The lines are, however, very straight suggesting that a basic linear will likely be appropriate.

 ![Regression 2 - ideal scatter](figures_quant/regression_ideal_scatter.png)

 The dashboard of six residual plots looks excellent, as we might expect for these data.
-True values and predicted values from the regression form a straight line with random scatter, i.e., as the actual values of the dependent variable go up, so do the predicted values from the model.
-The residuals (i.e., the differences between the values of the dependent variable data and the values predicted by the regression) show no pattern and are randomly scattered around a horizontal axis.
+True values and predicted values from the regression form a straight line with random scatter, i.e., as the actual values of the response variable go up, so do the predicted values from the model.
+The residuals (i.e., the differences between the values of the response variable data and the values predicted by the regression) show no pattern and are randomly scattered around a horizontal axis.
 Any pattern would suggest that the model is better (or worse) at predicting some parts of the data compared to others.
 If a pattern were visible in the Residual vs Row order plot we might be concerned about auto-correlation.
 Again, the residuals are nicely scattered about a horizontal axis.
 Note that auto-correlation is problem we are concerned about when we have time-series data.
 The Q-Q plot shows a nice straight and diagonal line, evidence that the residuals are normally distributed.
 This conclusion is confirmed by the histogram of the residuals and the density plot of the residuals (green) versus the theoretical density of a normally distributed variable (blue line).

 ![Regression 2 - ideal dashboard](figures_quant/regression_ideal_dashboard.png)

-The final diagnostic we will discuss is a set of plots of the residuals versus the independent variables (or predictors).
+The final diagnostic we will discuss is a set of plots of the residuals versus the explanatory variables (or predictors).
 There is no indication of any trends or heteroscedasticity.
 Any patterns in these plots would be cause for concern.
 There are also no outliers, i.e., points that are far from the main cloud of data points.

 ![Regression 2 - ideal residual vs predicted](figures_quant/regression_ideal_res_vs_pred.png)